albemala/emoji-picker/README.md

 - Use the arrow keys to navigate between emoji and symbols
 - Cmd/Ctrl+C to copy the selected emoji or symbol to your clipboard

-Works on all desktop and mobile operating systems: Ejimo is available on macOS 🍏, Windows 🪟, Linux 🐧, iOS 📱 and Android 🤖.
+It works on all desktop and mobile operating systems: Ejimo is available on macOS 🍏, Windows 🪟, Linux 🐧, iOS 📱 and Android 🤖.
 Oh, and Web 🌐 too!

 ## Download